Guillermo del Toro's Cabinet of Curiosities

 Guillermo del Toro's Cabinet of Curiosities (or simply Cabinet of Curiosities) is a horror anthology television miniseries created by Guillermo del Toro for Netflix.
 It features eight modern horror stories in the traditions of the Gothic and Grand Guignol genres.
 Two are co-written by del Toro himself, while the others are written and directed by various filmmakers.

-It premiered on October 25, 2022, and received positive reviews.
+Guillermo del Toro's Cabinet of Curiosities premiered on October 25, 2022.
+The series received generally positive reviews from critics, with praise for its directing, performances of the cast, production values, and special effects, but some criticism for its pacing and some writing aspects.

 Premise

-The series is "a collection of the Oscar-winning filmmaker's personally curated stories, described as [equally] sophisticated and horrific."
+The series is "a collection of the Oscar-winning filmmaker's personally curated stories, described as [equally] sophisticated and horrific".
 Del Toro introduces each episode.
 Del Toro credits Rod Serling's Night Gallery as one of the inspirations for his Cabinet of Curiosities, specifically in the manner with which Serling opens and closes each episode.
 He told an interviewer, "I have incredibly vivid memories of the series, of the fear that enveloped me when I watched each episode: the fantastic opening featuring those wide-angle faces, distorted and grimacing; Gil Mellé's incredible music that created feelings of both fear and excitement; and Rod Serling's carefully phrased introductions of Tom Wright's horrific and dread-filled paintings that haunt my imagination to this day."

 The central conceit of the series is the opening of a cabinet of curiosities one section at a time, each episode corresponding to a different curiosity from the cabinet.